Tuesday, January 08, 2019

 Counsel should consider putting the abducting parent on immediate written and formal notice of the dire consequences, civil, criminal and financial, that the abduction will cause to that parent personally, and, possibly to others conspiring with the parent.
 It may be appropriate to provide an extremely short time for the abducting parent to cure the problem by returning the child.
 On the other hand, such notice might be counter-productive if there is a suspicion that the taking parent might hide the child.

 Counsel must decide quickly whether to bring suit in state or federal court.
 The International Child Abduction Remedies Act provides for concurrent jurisdiction.
-If a state court is chosen the respondent has the absolute right to remove the case to the federal court.
+If a state court is chosen, the respondent has the absolute right to remove the case to the federal court.
 Choosing the right court can make all the difference in a Hague case.

 Counsel might enlist the support of the U.S. State Department's Office of Children's Issues.
 Such support may be particularly helpful to locate the child.
 It might also be useful if the left-behind parent seeks a U.S. visa to enter the United States in order to attend the trial.
-However, the State Department does not handle Hague litigation and does not represent left-behind parents.

 Counsel might also suggest that, if there is no custody order in place from a court in the jurisdiction of the habitual residence, the left-behind parent should perhaps institute civil proceedings in those courts for such an order (or perhaps for a modification of the original order).
 However, this should not be undertaken without U.S. counsel conferring with counsel in the other country.